CTSRD-CHERI/cheri-exercises/src/introduction/run-fvp.md

-While we cannot offer the Morello FVP in source form, `cheribuild` can nevertheless download and run the binaries from Arm, assuming you have a compatible host machine (generally, Linux of some flavor on x86\_64 hardware).
+While we cannot offer the Morello FVP in source form, `cheribuild` can nevertheless download and run the binaries from Arm, assuming you have a compatible machine (generally, Linux of some flavor on x86\_64, either as the host OS or within a container or hypervised environment such as Docker for Mac).

 Review the license agreement for the FVP and install it with
 ```